-Teylor: Uh, but it's rare we get something like that pushed forward.
-And I think that's what feels so new about it is that that-that element of it feels confrontational.
-It's like-it's-"You can look, boys, but this isn't for you."
+Teylor: But it's rare we get something like that pushed forward.
+And I think that's what feels so new about it is that that element of it feels confrontational.
+It's like- it's- "You can look, boys, but this isn't for you."

-And that's a rare thing.
+Teylor: And that's a rare thing.

 Sydnee: I agree.
-I think it's cool to see, um, like, the... like I said, when I first saw her I thought it was a drag performance at first, which she does-I mean, I guess it is in a way, at times, a drag performance.
+I think it's cool to see, like the... like I said, when I first saw her I thought it was a drag performance at first.